Pierre-Gilles/lagom/_posts/2017-07-03-how-i-replaced-my-macbook-pro-by-a-raspberry-pi.md

 ![Raspberry Pi Desktop Setup](/assets/img/2017-07-03-how-i-replaced-my-macbook-pro-by-a-raspberry-pi/desktop_setup.jpeg)

 The first good impression when turning the Pi on is the noise: The Raspberry Pi doesn't have any fans, so it's perfectly silent.
-My mac was quite silent too, but not that silent.
+My Mac was quite silent too, but not that silent.

 ## Working on the Raspberry Pi